VidDureja/FocusFlow/README.md

-# FocusFlow - Pomodoro Timer PWA
+# FocusFlow - Productivity Timer PWA

-A Progressive Web App (PWA) that helps you boost productivity using the Pomodoro Technique.
-Install it on your phone like a native app!
+A Progressive Web App (PWA) that helps you boost productivity using both Pomodoro Technique and Deep Work sessions.
+Choose your focus method and install it on your phone like a native app!

 ## 🚀 Features

 ### Core Features
-- ⏱️ **Pomodoro Timer**: 25-minute work sessions, 5-minute breaks, 15-minute long breaks
+- ⏱️ **Pomodoro Timer**: 25-minute focused work sessions with 5-minute breaks
+- 🧠 **Deep Work Sessions**: 90-minute intensive focus periods for complex projects
 - 📊 **Progress Tracking**: Monitor your daily sessions and completion rates
 - 🔄 **Offline Support**: Works without internet connection
 - 📱 **PWA Ready**: Install on home screen like a native app